Developer Guidelines

 not only distributes your games but also monetizes them effectively with the support and

 expertise of our content management team.
-By choosing GD, you will gain

-Access to a vast network of more than 2000 publishers seeking to feature games that
+Access to a vast network of more than 2000 publishers seeking to feature games that align

-align with the interests of their target audience.
+with the interests of their target audience

 Expert support in optimizing your game for the highest revenue potential within our

-A chance to expand your skills as a developer in an ever-growing and competitive
+A chance to expand your skills as a developer in an ever-growing and competitive market.

-Our Review and Publishing Proces
+Our Review and Publishing Process

 To ensure that your game reaches its highest potential, every submission undergoes a